 Since inception in 2016, our operations have focused on identifying and developing potential product candidates, conducting clinical trials, organizing and staffing, business planning, establishing our intellectual property portfolio, raising capital, and providing general and administrative support for these operations.
 We do not have any product candidates approved for sale and have not generated any revenue.
-We have funded our operations primarily through the sale of equity and equity-linked securities, including through our IPO, follow-on offering and our at-the-market, or ATM, program with Cantor Fitzgerald & Co., or Cantor Fitzgerald, and Truist Securities, or Truist.
+We have funded our operations primarily through the sale of equity and equity-linked securities, including through our initial public offering, or IPO, follow-on offering and our at-the-market, or ATM, program with Cantor Fitzgerald & Co., or Cantor Fitzgerald, and Truist Securities, or Truist.

 We expect to incur additional losses in the future as we advance our product candidates through clinical trials, seek to expand our product candidate portfolio through developing additional product candidates, grow our clinical, regulatory and quality capabilities, and incur costs associated with operating as a public company.
-Based on our business strategy, our existing cash of \$10.9 million as of March 31, 2023, and the net proceeds of \$9.9 million from the sale of common stock through our ATM program subsequent to March 31, 2023 will not be sufficient to fund the projected operating expenses and capital expenditure requirements past February 2024.
+Based on our business strategy, our existing cash of \$17.0 million as June 30, 2023, and the \$1.5 million of net proceeds raised from the sale of 995,026 shares of common stock through our ATM program between July 1, 2023 and August 7, 2023, will not be sufficient to fund the projected operating expenses and capital expenditure requirements past April 2024.
 Accordingly, there is substantial doubt about our ability to continue as a going concern.

-We have taken measures to defer or reduce costs in the near term in order to preserve capital and increase financial flexibility.
-These cash preservation measures may impact our ability and the timing to execute our strategy, including our ability to achieve the anticipated milestones for our preclinical and clinical programs.
-To continue to fund our operations, management has developed plans, which primarily consist of raising additional capital through some combination of equity and/or debt offerings, including through our ATM program, and identifying strategic collaborations, licensing or other arrangements to support the development of our product candidates.
+We have taken measures to defer or reduce costs in the near term in order to preserve capital and increase financial flexibility given the on-going market environment for biotechnology stocks.
+These cash preservation measures may impact our ability and the timing to execute our strategy, including our ability to achieve the anticipated milestones and the timing of regulatory filings for our preclinical and clinical programs.
+To continue to fund our operations, management has developed plans, which primarily consist of raising additional capital through some combination of equity and/or debt offerings, including through our ATM program, and identifying strategic collaborations, licensing or other arrangements, to support the development of our product candidates.
 There is no assurance, however, that any additional financing or any revenue-generating collaboration will be available when needed, that management will be able to obtain financing or enter into a collaboration on terms acceptable to us, or that any additional financing or revenue generated through third-party collaborations will be sufficient to fund our operations.
-If additional capital is not available to us on a timely basis, or at all, we will be required to take additional actions beyond the cost preservation measures initiated to address our liquidity needs, including to explore other strategic options, continue to further reduce operating expense or to delay, reduce the scope of, discontinue or alter our research and development activities.
+If additional capital is not available to us on a timely basis, or at all, we will be required to take additional actions beyond the cost preservation measures initiated to date to address our liquidity needs, including exploring other strategic options, continuing to further reduce operating expense or delaying, reducing the scope of, discontinuing or altering our research and development activities.
 For additional information, see "-Liquidity" below.